dvreeze/yaidom/docs/yaidom-tutorial.rst

 "Resolved" elements
 -------------------

 It should be obvious by now that equality for XML is very hard to define.
-It is common to regard 2 XML documents as equal if all they differ in are the namespace prefixes used.
+It is common to regard 2 XML documents to be equal if all they differ in are the namespace prefixes used.
 Yaidom indeed offers another type of elements that supports "equality comparisons", and that know about expanded names (and namespace URIs) but not about qualified names (and namespace prefixes).
 That type of element is ``eu.cdevreeze.yaidom.resolved.Elem``.